 The town’s privileged position overlooking the valley has made it a desirable location for millennia.
-People were living here as far back as the Paleolithic era, and Etruscan and Roman ruins are scattered nearby.
+People lived here as far back as the Paleolithic era, and Etruscan and Roman ruins are scattered nearby.
 During the middle ages, this was an important stop on the Via Francigena and other major trade routes, bringing a potpourri of cultural influences to the crossroads town.

-The historic nucleus of San Miniato is a series of steep and winding streets where you will find an eclectic collection of churches, plazas, palaces convents and defensive structures in a myriad of architectural styles.
+The historic nucleus of San Miniato is a series of steep and winding streets where you will find an eclectic collection of churches, plazas, palaces, convents, and defensive structures in a myriad of architectural styles.
 Combining a Romanesque base with Gothic and Renaissance flourishes is the Cathedral, with its famously ornate ceiling and adjacent defense tower.
 Nearby looms Frederic’s Tower, which was rebuilt in 1958 after the 13th-century original was destroyed during World War II.
 From the top, you can enjoy expansive views over the countryside and, if it’s a clear day, to the sea.
-Also seek out monasteries like San Domenico or San Francesco, or palaces like the 12th-century Palazzo dei Vicari or 14th-century Palazzo Comunale.
+Also, seek out monasteries like San Domenico or San Francesco or palaces like the 12th-century Palazzo dei Vicari or 14th-century Palazzo Comunale.

 Gastronomy & Wine

 Even if you’re not here in truffle season (October through December), there’s no escaping the town’s signature product.
 Truffle-flavored sausages, truffle oils, and truffles in a jar are just a few of the many truffle-tinged food products that fill stores and restaurant menus.
 Truffles may get all the attention, but they’re not the only things growing in the fertile countryside surrounding San Miniato.
 The San Miniato artichoke is considered one of the world’s tastiest artichoke varieties, and the olives grown nearby produce a pungent, flavorful oil.
-The area is also known for its excellent bread and pastries and for its many varieties of pork products.
-Tuscan wines of every description are available here, but especially popular is Vin Santo, a sweet wine made from overripe San Colombano grapes.
+The area is also known for its excellent bread and pastries and its many types of pork products.
+Tuscan wines of every description are available here, but especially famous is Vin Santo, a sweet wine made from overripe San Colombano grapes.